MightyMaya/LSTM-for-Sentiment-Analysis/README.md

 ## Project Description
 Sentiment analysis on movie reviews using a Long Short-Term Memory (LSTM) model.
 The project contains 2 notebooks, one for training the model and one for directly using the trained model.

+You can run the inference notebook directly without training the model from scratch, you only need to:
+1. Download the zipped model
+2. Download the zipped tokenizer
+3. Upload them to google colab
+4. Run the notebook on colab

 ## Dataset
 Dataset used is the IMDB dataset for movie reviews: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews